cjrace/gss-chart-colours/task_and_finish_proposal.md

 We are proposing an accessible colour palette for use with basic charts, alongside guidance for analysts who wish to test for accessibility when making their own palettes.

-The proposed colour palette is based on the (GDS colours suggested for digital services)[https://design-system.service.gov.uk/styles/colour/].
+The proposed colour palette is based on the [GDS colours suggested for digital services](https://design-system.service.gov.uk/styles/colour/).
 These are used in the GOV.UK design scheme.
 This is an established and central set of colours for use across government for digital services.
 Minor alterations have been made to some colours to ensure that they meet the required level of contrast for adjacent colours.

 The example given suggests a series of five colours.
 These all have a 3:1 contrast ratio with a white background.
 It is deemed colourblind safe and it works in black and white.